Ties with the F1 legend seem to have inflated the price. Maybe

 Stick the Allroad in ‘comfort’ mode and it’s pretty much as good as it gets.
 Audi build quality means there’s little noise and loads of space for five folk, plus saddles and bottles of horse wax.

-All the engines are greener and faster for 2015.
+All the engines are greener and faster than they were.
 The only engines available are three versions of the same V6 diesel, in 218bhp, 272bhp and 320bhp variants.
-That last unit is a twin-turbo and pushes out 479lb ft of torque, coaxing the allroad to go from 0-62mph in 5.5 seconds.
+That last unit is a twin-turbo and pushes out 479lb ft of torque, coaxing the Allroad from 0-62mph in 5.5 seconds.